You may remember, late last year, the exceptional Qantas centenary sale, with 100 Golden Tickets from London to Sydney return for £205.

 …. which I enjoyed whilst admiring the beautiful sunset from the floor-to-ceiling windows.
 The entire lounge was bathed in a beautiful light:

 This is the end of Part 1.
-You can read Part 2 here.
+You can read Part 2 of my Qantas economy review here.